Erotemic/pypogo/README.rst

     [4096 rows x 11 columns]

 This module is being developed mainly for fun and personal use.
+Features as added as I need them to answer questions mostly to do with my own personal min-maxing.
 Feel free to fork, contribute, or use as you'd like.

 +------------------+----------------------------------------------+